Coconut Software partners with Google to help financial institutions drive increased branch traffic through search

 About Coconut Software:

-Coconut Software is a leading provider of customer engagement solutions for modern banks and credit unions across North America and is backed by investments from Bay Partners, CIBC, Information Venture Partners, and ScaleUp Ventures.
+Coconut Software is a leading provider of customer engagement solutions for modern banks and credit unions and is backed by investments from Bay Partners, Conexus Venture Capital Fund, PIC Investment Group, SaskWorks Venture Fund, Information Venture Partners, and ScaleUp Ventures, with additional financing by CIBC.
 By providing technology that elevates the customer experience while improving operational efficiencies, Coconut's solutions consistently increase satisfaction scores, decrease churn, and strengthen acquisition.
 Visit www.coconutsoftware.com for more information.

 SOURCE Coconut Software